Probate Q&A Series

 1. Detailed Answer

 When you administer an estate in North Carolina, you move through a series of court-supervised steps.
 At this stage, the court has approved a standstill order.
-This order pauses any further distributions or creditor actions until the court resolves outstanding issues.
-You cannot distribute assets or pay commissions during this pause.
+This order pauses any further distributions and other actions as directed by the court until the court resolves outstanding issues.
+You generally should not distribute assets or pay commissions during this pause absent court authorization.
 The standstill order protects the estate’s assets and ensures a fair process for all parties.

-Next, the court will likely require mediation of the contested issues.
+Next, the court may require mediation of the contested issues.
 Under G.S.
-7A-38.1, Superior Court matters—including those involving estate disputes—often proceed to mediation before trial.
+7A-38.1, Superior Court matters—including some estate disputes—may proceed to mediated settlement conference before trial.
 A neutral mediator helps you and other parties work through disagreements over distributions, accountings or creditor claims.
 You’ll exchange position statements, select a mediator approved by the Dispute Resolution Commission and schedule your session.
 Mediation can save time and expense by avoiding a full hearing.

 Once the mediator and parties reach agreement—or if the court issues a final order—the personal representative prepares a final accounting.
-At that point, you collect written receipts from each beneficiary, creditor or heir who receives assets.
-North Carolina law requires these receipts before closing the estate.
+At that point, you may need to collect written receipts from each beneficiary, creditor or heir who receives assets.
+North Carolina law does not require receipts in every estate before closing.
 Under G.S.
-28A-18-5, you must file those receipts with the Clerk of Superior Court.
-They prove that you distributed estate property in accordance with court approval.
+28A-18-5, a personal representative may be compelled to account for assets received and disbursed, but that statute does not specifically require filing receipts from distributees to close every estate.
+Receipts can help document that you distributed estate property in accordance with court approval.

 2. Key Points to Guide You

-• Standstill Order: Freezes all asset distributions, creditor claims and commission payments until the court lifts it.
+• Standstill Order: Freezes asset distributions and other actions to the extent provided in the order until the court lifts it.

-• Mediation Timeline: Parties exchange statements, choose a mediator, then meet—often within 60 days of the order.
+• Mediation Timeline: Parties exchange statements, choose a mediator, then meet—according to the court’s order and applicable rules.

 • Final Accounting: After mediation or court ruling, compile financial records of all estate activity.